SmartBotBlack/farmers-world-bot/README.md

 ## Current functionality

-1. Working with all the maps.
+- Working with all the maps.
 Able to work with any kind of NFT.
-2. The script presses the "Mine"/"Hatch" button on any map when the button is available.
+- The script presses the "Mine"/"Hatch" button on any map when the button is available.
-3. If energy is less than 100 and food more than 20, it makes an exchange.
+- If energy is less than 100 and food more than 20, it makes an exchange.
+- If the strength of the mining tool is less than half, it is repaired.
+Make sure you have enough gold in your account.